one-am-it/expo-play-asset-delivery/README.md

   <Image source={{ uri }} />
 )
 ```

+If you have issues loading larger files, see [this issue](https://github.com/one-am-it/expo-play-asset-delivery/issues/1).

 ## Development
 In order to access the asset packs during development, you must install `expo-dev-client` and configure it to build as AAB: